CORPORATE GOVERNANCE PRACTICE

 The Board believes that the balance between Executive and Non-Executive Directors is reasonable and adequate to provide sufficient checks and balances that safeguard the interests of shareholders and the Group.
 The Non-Executive Directors provide the Group with diverse expertise and experience.
 Their views and participation in Board and committee meetings bring independent judgement and advice on issues relating to the Group’s strategies, performance, conflicts of interest and management process, ensuring that the interests of all shareholders are taken into account.
 Following the re-designation of Danila Kotlyarov from a Non-Executive Director to an Executive Director and the appointment of Dmitry Dobryak as Independent Non-Executive Director in March 2022, one Executive Director and two Independent Non-Executive Directors possess the appropriate professional accounting qualifications or related financial management expertise as required under the Listing Rules.

 The Group provides briefings and other training to develop and refresh the directors’ knowledge and skills.
 The Group, together with its legal counsel and external auditors, continuously update directors on the latest developments regarding the Listing Rules and other applicable regulatory requirements, to ensure compliance and enhance their awareness of good corporate governance practices.

 During the year, the Company organised a formal training session for the directors of the Company.
 The training session covered topics including updates on Listing Rules and the corporate governance environment.

-The Board meets regularly to review the Group’s operational performance, financial statements, material investments in new projects, dividend policy, major financings, treasury policies and changes in accounting policies.
+The Board meets regularly to review the Group’s operational performance, financial statements, any material investments, dividend policy, major financings, treasury policies and changes in accounting policies.
 All directors have access to board papers and related materials which are provided in a timely manner, and are able to include matters in the agenda for board meetings.
-For the year ended 31 December 2019, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of the Executive Directors.
+For the year ended 31 December 2021, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of the Executive Director.